SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### A typical dialog

-**Jona: "Hi, here is Jona, your race engineer today.
+**Jona: "Hi, here is Jona, your Race Engineer today.
 You can call me anytime if you have questions.
 Good luck."**

 (You hear this or a similar phrase, whenever Jona is ready to interact with you.
 Typically this is at the beginning of the second lap in a session.
 From now on Jona might call you, when important information is available, or you can call her/him anytime using one of the key phrases - see the section about [phrase grammars](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#phrase-grammars) on that.)